leuas/Vrdndi/docs/USAGE.md

 ## Training

-After you have the training data, just adjust the config parameterd and run it.
+After you have the training data, just adjust the config parameters and run it.

 **Example (Continued from above)**: